A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Pointer Network Model

 \subsection{Sequence Encoding}

-This functional block has as main objective computing of a vector representation of the subsequence that is being built iteratively.
+The main objective of this functional block is to compute a vector representation of the subsequence that is being built iteratively.
 We denote this vector by $ h^{d, l} $, with $ h^{d, l} \in \mathbb{R}^{d_{d}}$.

 We call this block the "sequence encoding" block.
-The naming, might generate some confusion since, in NLP-translation/seq-2-seq applications where the Pointer Network architecture originated, this block is typically named the "decoding" block as it is translating/decoding into the target language.
-For the OPTW, and other combinatorial optimization problems, "sequence encoding" seems a more suitable name taking into account its role in the overall architecture.
+The name might generate some confusion since, in NLP-translation/seq-2-seq applications where the Pointer Network architecture originated, this block is typically named the” decoding” block as it is translating/decoding into the target language.
+For the OPTW, and other combinatorial optimization problems, "sequence encoding" seems a more suitable name considering its role in the overall architecture.